MABIGMAC/timelog/timelog.md

 ## Week 9

 ### 2 Dec 2019
+* *2 hours* Meeting with industry supervisors
 * *2 hours* Report writing on background
 * *6 hours* Research on CNN and decided on ResNet for training model architecture

 ### 3 Dec 2019

+* *1.5 hours* clarification on machine learning from supervisors
 * *8 hours* Find template for resnet architecture and add in classes to take in custom dataloader from the CIFAR-10

 ## Week 10

 ### 9 Dec 2019
+* *2 hours* Meeting with industry supervisors
 * *2 hours* Begin training model with dataset with 1202 layers and 164 epochs
 * *2 hours* 3 datasets, 2 from codalab, training and validation, and own dataset for validation. codalab validation will be combined with own dataset.